Heath Miller: 2008: Second Super Bowl season

-2009 season: First Pro Bowl
+2009 season

 On July 30, 2009, the Pittsburgh Steelers signed Miller to a six-year, $35.3 million extension with a $12.5 million signing bonus.

-He started the season-opener against the Tennessee Titans and caught a season-high eight passes for 64 yards in a 13-10 victory.
+He started the season-opener against the Tennessee Titans and caught a season-high eight passes for 64 yards in a 13–10 victory.
 On October 4, 2009, Miller had eight receptions for 70 receiving yards and a season-high two touchdown during a 38–28 win over the San Diego Chargers.
 His first touchdown reception of the season was a six-yard pass from Ben Roethlisberger.
-In Week 6, he caught five passes for 80 receiving yards and caught an eight-yard touchdown reception, as the Steelers defeated the Cleveland Browns 27-14.
+In Week 6, he caught five passes for 80 receiving yards and caught an eight-yard touchdown reception, as the Steelers defeated the Cleveland Browns 27–14.
 On December 20, 2009, Miller had seven receptions for a season-high 118 receiving yards in a 37–36 victory over the Green Bay Packers.
 He finished with 76 receptions for 789 yards and six touchdowns and started all 16 games.
 Miller was selected to his first Pro Bowl on January 25, 2009, replacing the Colts' tight end Dallas Clark who participated in the Super Bowl XLIV.

 2010 season: Third Super Bowl appearance

 He began the regular season being named the Pittsburgh Steelers captain for the offense.
-On October 17, 2010, the Pittsburgh Steelers defeated the Cleveland Browns 28-10 and Miller caught two passes for 50 receiving yards and scored his first touchdown of the season on a 14-yard pass from Ben Roethlisberger.
-During a Week 10 matchup against the New England Patriots, Miller caught five passes for 60-yards in a 39-26 loss.
+On October 17, 2010, the Pittsburgh Steelers defeated the Cleveland Browns 28–10 and Miller caught two passes for 50 receiving yards and scored his first touchdown of the season on a 14-yard pass from Ben Roethlisberger.
+During a Week 10 matchup against the New England Patriots, Miller caught five passes for 60-yards in a 39–26 loss.
 In a Week 13 matchup with the Baltimore Ravens, he suffered a concussion that sidelined him for the next two games.
 On December 23, 2010, he caught five passes for a season-high 73 yards, as the Steelers routed the Carolina Panthers, 27–3.
 Miller finished the regular season with 42 receptions, 512 receiving yards, and two touchdowns in 14 starts.

-The Steelers finished the 2010 season with a 12-4 record and first in the AFC North.
+The Steelers finished the 2010 season with a 12–4 record and first in the AFC North.
 On January 15, 2011, the Pittsburgh Steelers faced the Baltimore Ravens in the AFC Divisional round after having a bye during the wildcard.
-Miller led the Steelers with five catches for 39 yards and caught a nine-yard touchdown reception in the 31-24 victory.
+Miller led the Steelers with five catches for 39 yards and caught a nine-yard touchdown reception in the 31–24 victory.